 For example, the following have been marketed for menopausal symptoms: black cohosh, red clover, dong quai, evening primrose oil, ginseng, soy and St John's wort.

 However, just because a product is labelled 'natural' does not mean that it is automatically safe and free from potentially damaging chemicals.
 Herbal remedies are not regulated by a medicine authority in the same way as prescribed medicines are.
 They should not be considered as a safer alternative to HRT, as there is so much variety in their effectiveness and potency.
 Many herbal medicines have unpredictable doses and purity.
 In addition, some products have significant side-effects and can interfere with other medicines.

 The regulatory bodies have developed a system called Traditional Herbal Registration (THR).
 Any herbal products that have been approved by this system have a THR logo on their packs.
 This means that the product has the correct dosage and is of a high quality.
 The pack will also contain product information.

 Isoflavones and black cohosh

-There is some evidence that isoflavones or black cohosh may improve some symptoms of the menopause.
+There is some evidence that isoflavones or black cohosh may improve hot flushes.
 However, multiple preparations of these products are available and their safety is still uncertain.
 Different preparations can vary and these products can also interfere with other medicines.

 St John's wort